The64thGamer/cheeseepedia/content/wiki/winchester-control-system.md

 ### Unnamed Decoding Box

 Currently no sources cite what hardware was used to decode the incoming audio signals into the programming data for the system.
-It is stated however that there was no central *minicomputer* controlling the system<sup>(2)</sup>, meaning the decoding device was only there for decoding and streaming.
+It is stated however that there was no central *minicomputer* controlling the system{{< cite 2 >}}, meaning the decoding device was only there for decoding and streaming.

 ### 6502-Based Controllers